 - 4. Emergency Housing Voucher (EHV) Program: HACSB is working with LLU to evaluate outcomes of the Emergency Housing Voucher program administered by HACSB.
-The evaluation will seek to identify factors that influence a EHV customer's success in 1) locating suitable housing and becoming housed, and 2) remaining stably housed.
+The evaluation seeks to identify factors that influence an EHV customer's success in 1) locating suitable housing and becoming housed, and 2) remaining stably housed.
 A preliminary report of the first customers to join the HACSB EHV program was prepared in 2022 and identified common barriers of EHV customers searching for housing.
-In FY 2025, LLU evaluated the EHV program further by analyzing barriers and others factors that influence housing success. - 5.
+In FY 2025, LLU is preparing a second evaluation of the EHV program.
+This report will focus on analyzing barriers and others factors that influence housing stability. - 5.
+Moving On Strategy (Activity 29): A new study will be conducted by LLU for the Moving on Strategy in FY 2025.
+The Moving On Strategy was approved through our FY 2023 MTW Plan and implemented in September 2023.
+The Moving On Strategy serves individuals that have voluntarily transitioned out of the Continuum of Care (CoC) formerly known as Shelter Plus Care with light supportive services provided by the San Bernardino County Department of Behavioral Health (DBH).
+The 2025 report will establish baseline values to be used for future evaluation. - 6.
 Other Activities: HACSB also intends to partner with LLU for evaluations of future MTW activities that are in development.
 We anticipate that a new study will be conducted by LLU for the Moving on Strategy in Spring of 2025.